 The Maidenhead Community Choir is a friendly and inclusive choir for all singers, old and young, experienced and novices and from all musical backgrounds.

-The choir has been meeting online each Tuesday night at 7.00pm during the pandemic and is hoping to get back together for live rehearsals soon at their new beautiful venue, the chapel at St. Piran’s school in Maidenhead for an hour and a half of music and fun.
+The choir meets each Tuesday night at 7.00pm at our new venue at the Maidenhead Salvation Army in central Maidenhead, for an hour and a quarter of music and fun.
 There are no auditions, no need to read music and the emphasis is on singing for the sheer joy of it.

 The repertoire reaches from Gospel, Swing, Barbershop, Folk, and Musical Theatre to Pop and Rock.
 Although this is a light-hearted choral group there is also work on vocal technique, musicianship and performance skills.

-Our Facebook group allows interactive communication between choir members and rehearsal recordings can be accessed via SoundCloud.
+Our Facebook group allows interactive communication between choir members and rehearsal tracks are often provided online.

 St. Piran's is the ideal venue for the choir where we rehearse in the beautiful chapel hall with the opportunity to mingle in the pub afterwards and meet new people.
-It has free parking and also provides the perfect setting for some of the concerts that we work towards.
+It has free parking.

-Every summer Tina invites a choral leader of a renowned choir who runs a workshop with the us, culminating in a joint performance.
+Every year Tina invites a choral leader of a renowned choir who runs a workshop with the us, culminating in a joint performance.

-After running several successful retreats in Spain and Turkey, we are planning further choir holidays in France and by the British seaside – stay tuned!
+After running several successful retreats in Spain and Turkey, we are planning a further choir holiday in Tuscany, Italy in 2023 – stay tuned!

 We have got more exciting plans!
 Find out more on our 'Calendar' page.